dome2048/lcars/readme.md

+Update August 2024: I switched to Home Assistant last year and just got around to porting this to HA-Floorplan, which served as the original inspiration for openHAB's HABPanel SVG floorplans.

+THe below descriptions are for the legacy openHAB version which I'm no longer updating.

 These are template SVG files for use with openHAB's HABPanel interface.
 They are designed from a 2370's era Star Trek LCARS design aesthetic.

 They are still very much a work in progress.
 I'm making them available now upon request.